Israel has the best food in the world.

 While there are countless must-see places in Israel, one of my favorite cities to visit in Israel is Jaffa, which is a smaller Arab village that is a part of the greater Tel Aviv area.

 Jaffa (known as Yafo in Hebrew) offers a mix of both Jewish and Arab populations, making it incredibly rich and diverse in both food and culture.
-Keep reading for a look at all the must-see site and restaurants in Jaffa, Israel.
+Keep reading for a look at all the must-see areas and restaurants in Jaffa, Israel.

-The Namal (Jaffa Port)
+1. The Namal (Jaffa Port) Area

 When visiting Jaffa, the Namal is a great place to start – both for the views and the food.
 As you can probably derive from the name, the Namal is an active port where you will often see boats docking or setting out.

 If you are a beach lover, there are also several beaches you can visit within walking distance of the port.
-The water in the Mediterranean is warmer than many oceans, and you can find swimmers, surfers and paddle boarders enjoying the water year-round.
+The water in the Mediterranean is warmer than many oceans, and you can find swimmers, surfers, and paddle boarders enjoying the water year-round.

 For food, there a number of excellent restaurants in the Jaffa port, but my personal favorite is The Old Man and the Sea.
 This restaurant takes the adage “more is better” to an entirely new level, virtually guaranteeing that you will be stuffed before your main course arrives.

 The beauty of the Old Man and the Sea is that they serve dozens of small salad plates as soon as you’re seated, filled with local favorite likes falafel, pita bread, hummus, tabbouleh, baba ganoush, mixed Israeli salad and many more.
 You also have several selections for the main course, including fish, meat and chicken.